This article about the best air cargo startups is part of the “Logistics of the Future” series looking at the logistics startups today.

 - “CNBC 2018 Disruptor 50: Flirtey” – CNBC

 In 2017, Avision Robotics was picked to be in the 21st class of 500 Startups, an early-stage VC fund, and seed accelerator, and was chosen by TechCrunch as one of their favorite startups named in that class.
-In the near future, Avision plans to widen their services to include express courier delivery of documents and packages by drones, prompt delivery of food from restaurants and goods from stores.
+In the near future, Avision plans to widen its services to include express courier delivery of documents and packages by drones, prompt delivery of food from restaurants and goods from stores.

 Company: Avision Robotics